pyOCD Debugger

 vars: |

 // Default values for variables in debug sequences.
-Are configured with a *.dbgconf file in the user project
+Can be configured with a *.dbgconf file in the user project

 __var SWO_Pin = 0; // Serial Wire Output pin: 0 = PIO0_10, 1 = PIO0_8